 The number of WCPFC meetings and groups is quite complex.
-Seabird bycatch issues are currently addressed in the Ecosystem and Bycatch SWG, the Northern Committee, the Technical & Compliance Committee, and, in 2007, by a small working group.
+Seabird bycatch issues are currently addressed in the Ecosystem and Bycatch SWG, the Northern Committee, the Technical & Compliance Committee, and, in 2007, by a small working group chaired by Robert Martinolich (Canada).
 An external review of the WCPFC scientific process is planned (Attachment P of 2007 Scientific Committee report).
 A draft report will be prepared for December 2008, with a final report scheduled for December 2009.